Edvald Boasson Hagen

 Edvald Boasson Hagen (born 17 May 1987) is a Norwegian former road racing cyclist, who competed as a professional from 2006 to 2024.
 He was ranked as no. 3 in the world by UCI as of 31 August 2009, when he was 22 years old.
 He is known as an all-rounder, having won the Norwegian National Road Race Championships in 2012, 2015 and 2016.
 He is also a ten-time winner of the Norwegian National Time Trial Championships.

+After retiring as a professional cyclist he became an architectural drafter.

 Professional career

 Maxbo–Bianchi (2006–2007)

 Boasson Hagen joined the Norwegian continental team in 2006 and in his first season in the continental circuits he took eight wins including three stages of the Tour de l'Avenir.